Ceanothus: Royal Horticultural Society's Award of Garden Merit cultivars

 There are also more cultivars and hybrids of Ceanothus arboreus, Ceanothus griseus horizontalis (groundcovers), and Ceanothus thyrsiflorus in the nursery trade.

 Propagation

 Propagation of ceanothus is by seed, following scarification and stratification.
 Seeds are soaked in water for 12 hours followed by chilling at 1 °C for one to three months.
 It can also sprout from roots and/or stems.
 Seeds are stored in plant litter in large quantities.
 It is estimated that there are about two million seeds per acre in forest habitats.
 Seeds are dispersed propulsively from capsules and, it has been estimated, can remain viable for hundreds of years.
 In habitat, the seeds of plants in this genus germinate only in response to range fires and forest fires.

 Other uses

 Native Americans used the dried leaves of this plant as an herbal tea, and early pioneers used the plant as a substitute for black tea.
-Miwok Indians of California made baskets from Ceanothus branches.
+Miwok Indians of California make baskets from Ceanothus branches.
 Ceanothus integerrimus has been used by North American tribes to ease childbirth.